 Your knee is composed of cartilage, ligaments, muscle, and bone.
 Whether due to a sports injury or disease, damaged knee tissue can impact your quality of life.

-To learn more about this cutting edge orthopedic treatment protocol and to schedule your consultation with New York’s top knee injury specialist, please call (212) 262-2412 or contact us online today!
+If you’re looking for PRP Therapy for knee pain, consider Dr. David Borenstein, MD in Boca Raton, FL.
+To learn more about this cutting edge orthopedic treatment protocol and to schedule your consultation with Florida's top knee injury specialist, please call (754) 247-0122 or contact us online today!

-Platelet Rich Plasma is a concentration of platelets (thrombocytes) prepared from a blood sample.
-Platelets contain growth factors that are thought to help heal the body and treat illnesses.
-Once prepared, PRP is injected into the problem area to address the injury.
+Platelet Rich Plasma is a concentration of platelets (thrombocytes) in plasma prepared from a blood sample.
+Once prepared, PRP is injected into the problem area to address the issue as Platelet Rich Plasma Therapy.

-Dr. Borenstein uses PRP to treat knee conditions including:
+Dr. Borenstein uses PRP to treat knee conditions like:

 Benefits of PRP injections include: